Wanmukhlis17/Modern-Ecommerce-Platforms/README.md

       <img src="img/payment.png" alt="Payment Med" width="594" height="170.8">

-  - **Review order process:** In this process, customer can chect that the order is success or not.
+  - **Review order process:** In this process, customer can check that the order is success or not.
 If not success, the order will cancel.
 If order is success, customer just wait for order to shipping.

    - **Recieve the  product process:** Recieve the product from shipping company.